AmrAnwar/Tournament-website/README.md

 # Tournament-website
+'''
-it's  project to make website which Create Tournaments tables to any account I'll upload here the template file only
+it's simple project to make website which Create Tournaments tables to any account I'll upload here the template file only
+'''
+this is like for the website : http://toursdemo-00.appspot.com/